Box-Tools/BoxKit/paper/paper.md

 for Flash-X boiling simulations.
 BoxKit improves performance of this operation by ~5x.

+Raw data for performance results along with corresponding IPython notebooks can be found in [@boxkit-performance].

 # Ongoing work

 Our ongoing work focuses on using BoxKit to improve performance of Scientific